 The transportation director or other designated employee shall review BSIP screen ZIP24 (Select variant DPI PM) each workday morning.
-The daily work schedule should be adjusted accordingly dependent upon what vehicles are displayed.
+The daily work schedule should be adjusted accordingly dependant upon what vehicles are displayed.
 One advantage of reviewing the screen daily is that it allows each county to service all vehicles before they exceed the preventive maintenance mileage maximum of the specific maintenance plan for the bus.

-Early Display - All vehicles will appear for preventive maintenance 1000 miles before they reach the maximum mileage allowed between preventive maintenance services.
+Early Display - All vehicles will appear for preventive maintenance 900 miles before they reach the maximum mileage allowed between preventive maintenance services.
 Vehicles due 30-day inspections will appear ten (10) days before they exceed the maximum days allowed between inspections.
-Each school bus and activity bus must be inspected each thirty-calendar day period to meet state statutes.
+During the school year, each school bus and activity bus must be inspected each thirty-calendar day period to meet state statutes.
 NOTE: BSIP will continue to count days over an extended holiday period.

 Goals - The primary goal is to perform each scheduled inspection and preventive maintenance activity on time for each vehicle.
 BSIP provides notification prior to the due-mileage of a PM.
-A 1000 mile window ensures preventive maintenance service can be performed before the scheduled due-mileage for each bus is reached.
-Inspections should always be performed on or prior to the due date if the vehicle is in operation.
+A 900 mile window ensures preventive maintenance service can be performed before the scheduled due-mileage for each bus is reached.
+BSIP also provides a 10-day advance notification prior to the due date of a 30-day inspection.